GeorgeJuarez660/WebApps/README.md

-# WebApps
+# PreviewWA
-There will be web app projects made in Java, DB and FRONT-END
+There are preview web app projects made in Java, DB and FRONT-END